MadhavSahi/FullStack-JavaScript-2022-23/readme.md

 - Learnt about difference between let, var, const.
 - Learnt about lexical scope, scope chaining, closure, temporal dead zone,execution context.
 - Learnt about difference in where to use ()=>() and ()=>{}.
+- Learnt about fetch method and the 2 then and catch blocks.
+- It returns a promise that resolves to a Response object.
+- Learnt about fetch().then().then().catch().
+- Learnt about async await await when we have to do API call.
 - Class Repo - [Repo for Class 20,21](https://github.com/MadhavSahi/FullStack-JavaScript-2022-23/tree/main/Class-20%2C21-JS_Revision_3%2C4-Feb_23 "Class Repo Link (4th ,5th Feb)")

 <hr>